svc333/overview/glossary/glossary.md

 {: #x2260813}

 An application programming interface that provides rich functionality for interacting with an application.
 The assembly  makes side calls to external services and then transforms and aggregates the response before a response is relayed to the calling application.

+### attribute
+{: #x2000252}

+A characteristic or trait of an entity that describes the entity; for example, the telephone number of an employee is one of the employee attributes.

 ### authentication (AuthN)
 {: #x2014567}